 Lemma 1 ([VGS17]).
-The distribution of the output of the algorithm in Figure 1 is $U(\mathcal{B}{\mathcal{R},k}(r))$.
+The distribution of the output of the algorithm in Figure 1 is $U(\mathcal{B}{\mathcal{R},k}(r))$ .

 Sampling from continuous hyperball-uniform can be done using the algorithm in Figure 1 due to Lemma 1.
-However, to secure the HAETAE implementation, we sample from discrete hyperball-uniform.
+However, to allow side-channel secure implementations of HAETAE, we sample from discrete hyperball-uniform.
 We delay to Section 3.2 the analysis of a discretized version which turns discrete Gaussian samples to discrete hyperball-uniform distribution.